aws-amplify/docs/docs/start/getting-started/fragments/android/native_setup.md

         repositories {
             google()
             jcenter()

-            mavenCentral()
+            // Add this line into `repositories` in `allprojects` mavenCentral()
         }
     }

-    apply plugin: 'com.amplifyframework.amplifytools'
+    // Add this line at the end of the file apply plugin: 'com.amplifyframework.amplifytools'
     ```

-    This configuration adds helpers to your IDE to allow easy generation and deployment of Amplify files and resources.
+    - Add the line `classpath 'com.amplifyframework:amplify-tools-gradle-plugin:1.0.0'` within the `dependencies` block which is within the `buildscript` block
+    - Add the line `mavenCentral()` within the `repositories` block which is within the `allprojects` block
+    - Add the line `apply plugin: 'com.amplifyframework.amplifytools'` at the end of the file

 1. Under **Gradle Scripts**, open **build.gradle (Module: app)**.

   Add the following lines:

-    - `sourceCompatibility` and `targetCompatibility` to Java 1.8 which allows your application to make use of Java 8 features like Lambda expressions
-    - Add Amplify Core, API, and DataStore libraries in the `dependencies` block

       ```groovy
       android {
-        ...
+          // Add these lines in `android`
           compileOptions {
               sourceCompatibility JavaVersion.VERSION_1_8
               targetCompatibility JavaVersion.VERSION_1_8
           }
       }

       dependencies {
-        ...
+          // Add these lines in `dependencies`
           implementation 'com.amplifyframework:core:1.0.0'
           implementation 'com.amplifyframework:aws-datastore:1.0.0'
           implementation 'com.amplifyframework:aws-api:1.0.0'
       }
       ```

+    - Set `sourceCompatibility` and `targetCompatibility` to Java 1.8 which allows your application to make use of Java 8 features like Lambda expressions
+    - Add Amplify Core, API, and DataStore libraries in the `dependencies` block

 1. Run **Gradle Sync**